If you begin talking about dementia at your next family gathering, you will probably put a dark cloud over the entire event.

 - Exercise is needed for good overall health including hearing health.

 Of course, scientists are still studying the connection between dementia, hearing impairment, lifestyle, and more.
 It’s a complicated disease with a matrix of causes.
 But the lower your risk, the better.

 Being able to hear is its own advantage

 So, over time, hearing better will decrease your general risk of cognitive decline.
 You’ll be improving your life now, not only in the future.
 Imagine, no more solitary visits to the store, no more lost conversations, no more misunderstandings.

 Losing out on the important things in life stinks.
 And a little bit of hearing loss management, maybe in the form of a hearing aid, can help considerably.

-So call us today for an appointment.
+So Call or Text Us today for an appointment.